Bob Eschbach receives Simon-Edgar Statesmanship Award

 That effort was recognized by America in Bloom with a special award for the “most dramatic transformation of a downtown streetscape.”

-Eschbach was a founding member of the Starved Rock Country Community Foundation and serves on the board of Landmarks Illinois, the Ottawa Reddick Mansion Association, The Canal Connector organization, Valley Immigrant Advocates, Ottawa Historical and Scouting Heritage Museum and Ottawa Center for the Arts.
+Eschbach was a founding member of the Starved Rock Country Community Foundation and serves on the board of Landmarks Illinois, the Ottawa Reddick Mansion Association, the Canal Connector organization, Valley Immigrant Advocates, the Ottawa Historical and Scouting Heritage Museum and the Ottawa Center for the Arts.

 “At a time in which there is great frustration about politics at the national level and considerable fear about politics in the international arena, it’s important to recognize that energetic and positive leadership is happening in towns and cities across Illinois,” Edgar said.
 “Mayor Eschbach has been a consequential leader in his community, combining a long-term vision with the practical skills needed to bring people together and get results.
 The mayor united his community, and together they have revived and rebuilt Ottawa.”